Angry Boys: Sometimes, Mom Is Not Enough

-In these cases most mothers are quite happy to have a distance.
-An abusive alcoholic father may cause much more harm than good, showing his son, by example, the legitimacy of bullying when frustrated.
-Or an embittered father can be so angry that he’ll encourage disrespect in the custodial home, as a way of getting back at his ex wife through their son.
-These fathers have their own narcisssitic rage.
+In these cases, most mothers are quite happy to have a distance.
+An abusive, alcoholic father may cause much more harm than good, showing his son, by example, the legitimacy of bullying when frustrated.
+Or an embittered father can be so angry that he’ll encourage disrespect in the custodial home, as a way of getting back at his ex-wife through their son.
+These fathers have their own narcissistic rage.
 They are better off many miles away.

-Women’s Rights in Divorce: Over the past few decades many have fought for the rights of women.
+Over the past few decades, many have fought for the rights of women.
 The rise of the feminist movement has brought about positive changes for both women and men.
-More women are in the workplace - and more men are interested in parenting.
+More women are in the workplace — and more men are interested in parenting.
 This is all to the good.

-Fathers in Divorce: Fathers are more engaged now than ever; a huge change from twenty five years ago.
-In divorce, more fathers want to stay involved – and fight for it.
-Yet, even today, for every mother who’s drifting out of her children’s lives post divorce, you will find many more minimally involved dads.
+Fathers are more engaged now than ever; a huge change from 25 years ago.
+In a divorce, more fathers want to stay involved and they fight for it.
+Yet, even today, for every mother who’s drifting out of her children’s lives post-divorce, you will find many more minimally involved dads.

 And some dads are pushed out by mothers who want control of the kids, as well as the support that goes with it.
 Women are not by nature better people than men.
 They take advantage of the system just as men do.
 The results are that some controlling mothers successfully find ways to gain controlling custody and push the father out.

 The term Parental Alienation Syndrome was invented to speak about the most extreme cases where a mother or father actively poisons the kids against their ex-spouse in order to gain control.
 This is a form of child abuse.